 A “Strike” offense is any felony that is serious or violent in nature.
 Some examples of “Strikes” are Residential Burglary, Robbery, or Assault with a Deadly Weapon.
 Anyone with a strike on their record, who picks up a new felony, has his sentence doubled and is no longer eligible for probation.
 Anyone with 2 prior strike convictions, who picks up any felony will face 25 years to life in State prison.
 This is true even if your prior strike happened years ago.

-Contact E. Wicker Law Office for a free case evaluation for any criminal case.
-Some of the types of cases previously handled are:
+Contact Wicker Law Group for a free case evaluation for any criminal case.
+Case handling experience includes:

 - Alien/Drug Smuggling

 - Driving While Under the Influence Alcohol/Drugs

 - Shoplifting/Theft Crimes

 Misdemeanor criminal offenses

 In California, criminal offenses are classified as: infractions, misdemeanors or felonies.
 Misdemeanors carry a punishment of less than 1 year in Misdemeanor Criminal Defense San Diego county jail and a fine of up to $1,000.
 If a defendant is convicted of a misdemeanor, either by a plea or a jury trial, the court can impose informal probation with or without jail time, community service, counseling, restitution, fines and protection orders.
 A misdemeanor conviction also results in the person having a permanent criminal record.